pythonbeater/ChessAI/README.md

 * Press 'r' to restart the game

-* Press 'DOWN'/'UP' to choose the AI Agent then press 'ENTER' to selecT
+* Press 'DOWN'/'UP' to choose the AI Agent then press 'ENTER' to select

 ## Game Images